motorcycle destinations

 Heading towards the northern half, you should be able to see the Anderson Dean Community Park in the distance.
 Much of your surroundings will include cattle farms, tobacco fields, and small country communities.
 As you travel along the curving roads and elevation changes, make sure to watch out for any farm animals, bicyclists, and farm equipment from crossing the road.

 When you make it to Willisburg, you can check out the King’s Country if you have an interest in hunting wild game.
-You can also give yourself a reward for reaching the halfway point by seeing the Horseshoe Bend Vineyards and Winery.
+You can also reward yourself for reaching the halfway point by seeing the Horseshoe Bend Vineyards and Winery.

 2.9 Kentucky Route 80 - Somerset to Glasgow